-The AquaSonde can be connected to a PC either directly using the USB cable supplied, or via Bluetooth using the optional Aquaread BlueLink accessory.
+The AquaSonde can be connected to a PC using the USB cable supplied.

 Align the small arrow on the end of the USB cable's round connector with the dot on the AquaSonde connector and plug it in.

 Now the AquaSonde can be set up ready for use.
 This involves three steps: Assigning optional electrodes, calibration and finally Data Logging Setup.